The Structure Transfer Machine Theory and Applications: Experiment

-\textbf{Settings in CNN:} The proposed models are implemented on common libraries (i.e., Caffe and TensorFlow) with our modifications, and can still be trained end-to-end by SGD without introducing many parameters compared to their base model.
-The architecture of our CNN models is given in Fig. \ref{architecture}.
-The details can also be referred to our source code.
-We train our STMs via the algorithm shown in Sec.~3.
-The manifold loss is added before the FC layer shown in Fig. \ref{architecture}.
-To further understand how the elements of the framework affect the performance, we test our models when the manifold data structure is extracted by different techniques, such as the LLE (STM-lle) or Laplacian (STM-lap).
+\textbf{Settings in CNN.} The proposed models are implemented on common libraries (i.e., Caffe, TensorFlow and PyTorch) with our modifications, and can still be trained end-to-end by SGD without introducing many parameters compared to their base model.
+We train our STMs via the algorithm shown in section~\ref{sec-training}.
+The manifold loss is added before the FC layer as shown in Fig.~\ref{architecture}.
+To further understand how the elements of the framework affect the performance, we test our models when the manifold data structure is extracted by different techniques, such as LLE or Laplacian.
 For fair comparison, most of settings in our networks follow the ones in their base model, except for the learning rate and policy, because the modified object function is determined on validation set.
 More detailed settings in each experiment are described in corresponding subsection.